TICKETS FOR 2019 WILL BE AVAILABLE NEXT SUMMER!

-General Admission tickets (Limited Time Special: use Promo Code: BEERME for 6 bonus beer tickets) get you into the festival where everything is a la carte, or you can purchase tickets that include bier tickets.
+General Admission tickets get you into the festival where everything is a la carte, or you can purchase tickets that include bier tickets.

 Designated Drivers: We love you!
-We will provide you with water tickets while you enjoy the festival.
+Water is complementary as you enjoy the festival.

-Beers, ciders and wines are $6-$8 each and food items generally sell from between $4 - $12.
+Bier, cider and wine are $6-$8 each and food items generally sell from between $4 - $12.
 Close your eyes and you can almost smell the enticing aroma of sizzling bratwurst.
 Mmmm.